This article explains how Dynamic Search Ads work, and how they might benefit you. For instructions, go to Create Dynamic Search Ads.

 - Save time.
 No more mapping keywords, bids, and ad text to each product on your website.
 Plus, Dynamic Search Ads may help you advertise to new markets faster than other alternatives.

 - Show relevant, dynamically generated headlines with your ads.
 When a customer's search is relevant to your product or service, Google Ads will dynamically generate an ad with a clear headline for the most relevant page on your site.

-- Control your campaign.
+- Control your ads.
 You can show ads based on your entire website, or specific categories or pages.
 Or, prevent your ads from showing for products that are temporarily out-of-stock.

 - Capture additional traffic.
-Dynamic Search Ads can help you gain additional traffic and sales by promoting your business to more customers than you can reach with a keyword-targeted campaign.
+Dynamic Search Ads can help you gain additional traffic and sales identifying new serving opportunities that you aren’t already targeting with keywords.

 - Display URLs are based on your final URL domain.
 You no longer have to enter your display URL when creating a new ad.
 Instead, Google Ads will use the domain from your final URL and show it as your ad’s display URL.
 For example, if your ad's final URL is www.example.com/outdoor/hiking/shoes, the URL on your ad will appear as www.example.com.